microsoft/vscode-java-pack/README.md

-# Java Extension Pack
+# Extension Pack for Java

-Java Extension Pack is a collection of popular extensions that can help write, test and debug Java applications in Visual Studio Code.
+Extension Pack for Java is a collection of popular extensions that can help write, test and debug Java applications in Visual Studio Code.
 Check out [Java in VS Code](https://code.visualstudio.com/docs/languages/java) to get started.

 ## Extensions Included

-By installing Java Extension Pack, the following extensions are installed:
+By installing Extension Pack for Java, the following extensions are installed:

 - [📦 Language Support for Java™ by Red Hat ](https://marketplace.visualstudio.com/items?itemName=redhat.java)
     - Code Navigation